tinnakornpop/work-portfolio/professional-experience.md

 ---

 # Website Development and Maintenance
 One of my regular responsibilities was updating and maintaining the company's official website.
-The website is used to publish company information, announcements, and seminar events.
+The website is used to publish official company information, announcements, and seminar events.

-My responsibilities mainly involved publishing website content, updating pages when necessary, and helping ensure that the website operated correctly on the server environment.
+My responsibilities mainly involved publishing website content, updating pages when necessary, and helping ensure that the website operated correctly on the server.

 ![cmth_seminar_list_page](images/cmth_seminar_list_page.png)